pmret/gcc-papermario/PAPERMARIO.md

 > ```
 > Make:
 > ```bash
-> make CFLAGS="-std=gnu89 -Wno-return-type -Wno-error -Wno-implicit-function-declaration"
+> make cpp cc1 xgcc cc1plus g++ CFLAGS="-std=gnu89 -Wno-return-type -Wno-error -Wno-implicit-function-declaration"
 > ```
 > The `make` stage may fail, but this is fine as long as the `cc1` binary is created successfully.